Anubhavja/Ezy-Metrics/README.md

 ## To Run The Project
 - Go to Terminal and then type cd/ezy-metrics.
 -  After that Run this command npm start.
+NOTE : The Project File is in Master Branch